-Forget about conquering your interviews and fixing all your mistakes.
+Forget about conquering all those investment banking interview questions and fixing your mistakes.

 Sometimes it’s fun to sit back and laugh at how badly you failed.

 Or at least to engage in some schadenfreude.

 This one took place when I was interviewing for every single position under the sun: banking, sales & trading, hedge funds, consulting, and reality TV hosting.